katemartiiin/admin-dashboard/README.md

 ### Default Admins

-This project will generate default admins that are defined in the seeder.
+This project will generate default admins that are defined in the UserSeeder.

 <strong>Admin Zero</strong> <br>
     Username: admin.zero<br>